-- A copy of your most recent federal income tax return (or transcript of return). - Copies of pay stubs received within 60 days before the filing of the petition
+- A copy of your most recent federal income tax return (or transcript of return). - Copies of pay stubs received within 60 days before the date of filing of the petition.

-NOTE: DO NOT SUBMIT PAY STUBS OR INCOME TAX RETURNS TO THE

-COURT.
-Remember, it is the sole responsibility of the debtor to delete or black out sensitive information such as children's names, account numbers (except the last 4 digits) and dates of birth (except the year).
-You should only show the last 4 digits of your Social Security number.
+Note: DO NOT FILE PAY STUBS OR INCOME TAX RETURNS WITH THE COURT.
+Remember, it is the sole responsibility of the debtor to delete or black out sensitive information such as children's names, account numbers (except the last 4 digits), and dates of birth(except the year).
+You should only show the last 4 digits of your social security number.